Dense X Retrieval: What Retrieval Granularity Should We Use?: How Does Granularity Influence Retrieval-Augmented LMs?

-In this section, we study how the choice of retrieval granularity affects downstream open-domain QA tasks.
-We show that retrieval by proposition leads to strong downstream QA performance in the retrieve-then-read setting, where the number of retrieved tokens for input to the reader QA model is capped at $l=100$ or $500$ words.
+In this section, we study how the choice of different granularity used in the prompts affects the retrieval-augmented generation across open-domain QA tasks.
+To fairly compare different granularity with the same computation budget, we limit the number of retrieved tokens for input to the language model at $l=100$ or $500$ tokens.
+Our results suggest that retrieval by finer-grained units enables a higher density of question-related information in the prompts, leading to better performance.